-This work is a product of the staff of The World Bank with external contributions, financed by the European Union, under the Caribbean Regional Resilience Building Facility, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).
+This work is a product of the staff of The World Bank with external contributions, financed by the European Union, under the Technical Assistance Program for Disaster Risk Financing and Insurance in Caribbean Overseas Countries and Territories, which is part of the Resilience, Sustainable Energy and Marine Biodiversity Program (RESEMBID), implemented by Expertise France, the World Bank and the Global Facility for Disaster Reduction and Recovery (GFDRR).
 The findings, analysis and conclusions expressed in this document do not necessarily reflect the views of any individual partner organization of The World Bank, its Board of Directors, the governments they represent or the European Union.